-As with so many things about Valve’s behemoth FPS game, CS:GO ranks are hard to wrap your head around when starting out.
-There is little in the way of in-game explanations to help you figure out how to get started with CS:GO rankings.
+Are you trying to wrap your head around CSGO ranks?
+There is little in the way of in-game explanations to help you figure out how to get started with CSGO rankings.
 It doesn’t help that earning your stripes will take a lot longer than in other competitive first-person shooters like Rainbow Six Siege and Overwatch, either.